dennissergeev/2017_march_talk/slides.md

 <aside class="notes">
 * So why is this case worth investigating?
-* Plus, shear-line cases are a bit underrepresented in PL studies.
-* But at the same time this case is typical of many mesoscale vortices forming on the edge of a cold-air outbreak.
+* This type of polar low is frequent in the region, though many studies focused more on hurricane-like polar lows
-* There are a lot of observations available, because it was probed by instrumented aircraft during the ACCACIA field campaign (purple line on the map)
+* From a pragmatic point of view, we have a lot of observations, because it was probed by instrumented aircraft during the ACCACIA field campaign (purple line on the map)
-* And it is rare: even today, there are only about a dozen of PLs observed with instrumented aircraft
+* And this is valuable: even today, there are only about a dozen of PLs directly observed with aircraft
 </aside>